Attributes may refer to any of the following:

 1. With computer systems, attributes are the characteristics of a file in the context of a file system.
-For example, if the file had a read-only attribute the file cannot have any changes (write protection), it can only be read.
+For example, if the file had a read-only attribute, the file cannot have any changes (write protection), and can only be read.
 See our file attributes definition for further information about this type of an attribute.

 3. Within an HTML (hypertext markup language) tag, an attribute dictates certain aspects of an element.
 Attributes are made up of a name and value pair.
 In the 'a' tag example below, "href" is an attribute name with the value "hope.html."

 Do I need quotes around attribute values?

 Yes.
 Although today's browsers can usually read attribute values with missing quotes around them, it is best practice to always have double quotes to prevent errors.